Heating with wood pellets: the question to ask before choosing this method of heating?

 Wood pellets are an economical and ecological means of heating (no binder is used, the pellets hold by frying, that is to say by internal pressure).

-This method of heating has a bright future on the condition that the supply of pellets is reliable (limited resources all the same) and does not (too) align its prices with oil.
+This heating method has a bright future on the condition that the supply of pellets is reliable (limited resource all the same) and does not (too) align its prices with oil.
 See : What future for the price of wood pellets?

 The pellets are not a panacea but a very good compromise for those who dare to invest for the future.